Computer-aided diagnosis

-Topics

-A Brief History
+History

 In the late 1950s, with the dawn of modern computers researchers in various fields started exploring the possibility of building computer-aided medical diagnostic (CAD) systems.
-These first CAD systems used flow-charts, statistical pattern-matching, probability theory or knowledge bases to drive their decision-making process.
+These first CAD systems used flow-charts, statistical pattern-matching, probability theory, or knowledge bases to drive their decision-making process.

-Since the early 1970s, some of the very early CAD systems in medicine, which were often referred as “expert systems” in medicine, were developed and used mainly for educational purposes.
-The MYCIN expert system, the Internist-I expert system and the CADUCEUS (expert system) are some of such examples.
+In the early 1970s, some of the very early CAD systems in medicine, which were often referred as “expert systems” in medicine, were developed and used mainly for educational purposes.
+Examples include the MYCIN expert system, the Internist-I expert system and the CADUCEUS expert system.
+Diagnostic robots, as automatic diagnosis systems are capable of gathering data for medical diagnosis with its knowledge based subsystem, and tools such as a tendon-actuated, anthropomorphic finger, skin-like sensors for tactile perception, were conceived of.

-During the beginning of the early developments, the researchers were aiming at building entirely automated CAD / expert systems.
-The expectation of what computers can do was unrealistically optimistic among these scientists.
-However, after the breakthrough paper, “Reducibility among Combinatorial Problems” by Richard M. Karp, it became clear that there were limitations but also potential opportunities when one develops algorithms to solve groups of important computational problems.
+The researchers were at first aiming at building entirely automated CAD / expert systems, with unrealistic optimism about the capability of computers.
+However, after the breakthrough paper "Reducibility among Combinatorial Problems" by Richard M. Karp, it became clear that developing algorithms to solve groups of important computational problems had limitations as well as potential opportunities.

-As result of the new understanding of the various algorithmic limitations that Karp discovered in the early 1970s, researchers started realizing the serious limitations that CAD and expert systems in medicine have.
-The recognition of these limitations brought the investigators to develop new kinds of CAD systems by using advanced approaches.
-Thus, by the late 1980s and early 1990s the focus sifted in the use of data mining approaches for the purpose of using more advanced and flexible CAD systems.
+In response to the new understanding of the various algorithmic limitations that Karp discovered in the early 1970s, researchers started realizing the serious limitations of CAD and expert systems in medicine, which prompted them to develop new kinds of CAD systems by using advanced approaches.
+Thus, by the late 1980s and early 1990s the focus shifted in the use of data mining approaches for the purpose of using more advanced and flexible CAD systems.

 In 1998, the first commercial CAD system for mammography, the ImageChecker system, was approved by the US Food and Drug Administration (FDA).
-In the following years several commercial CAD systems for analyzing mammography, breast MRI, medical imagining of lung, colon, and heart also received FDA approvals.
-Currently, CAD systems are used as a diagnostic aid to provide physicians for better medical decision-making.
+In the following years several commercial CAD systems for analyzing mammography, breast MRI, medical imagining of lung, colon, and heart also received FDA approval.
+CAD systems came to be used as a diagnostic medical decision-making aid for physicians.

+In February 2013, IBM announced that Watson software system's first commercial application would be for utilization management decisions in lung cancer treatment at Memorial Sloan–Kettering Cancer Center in conjunction with WellPoint (now Anthem).
+In 2013, IBM Watson's business chief Manoj Saxena said that 90% of nurses in the field who used Watson followed its guidance.